 The Company's business is concentrated in West Virginia, Kentucky, Virginia and southeastern Ohio.
 As a result, the Company's results of operation, cash flows and financial condition are affected by local and regional economic conditions.
 A downturn in the economies within the Company's market areas, or in any one of them, could negatively impact the Company's results of operation and financial condition.
 Some examples of economic deterioration include declines in economic growth, declines in consumer and business confidence, prolonged increases in inflation, increases in the cost of capital and credit, and limitations in the availability of credit.
+Trade policies and tariffs could also lead to an uncertain economic environment and increase inflation, reduce consumer spending, or raise the cost of borrowing.
 The Company's financial performance generally, and the ability of its customers to pay interest on and repay principal of outstanding loans to City National, is highly dependent on the strength of the economic and business environment in the market areas where the Company operates and in the United States as a whole.
 Additionally, the value of collateral securing loans made and held by City National is impacted by the strength of the economy.
 Deteriorating economic conditions in the Company's market areas could cause declines in the overall quality of the loan portfolio requiring charge-off of a greater percentage of loans and/or an increase in the allowance for credit losses, which could negatively impact the Company's results of operations and financial condition.

-While the economic and business environments in West Virginia, Kentucky, Virginia and southeastern Ohio have shown resilience during the recovery from the COVID-19 pandemic, and have shown improvement since the brief recession of 2020, there can be no assurance that such resilience and improvement will continue or that the economies in the Company's market areas, or the United States as a whole, will not slip into another recession.
+While the economic and business environments in West Virginia, Kentucky, Virginia and southeastern Ohio have shown resilience, there can be no assurance that such resilience and improvement will continue or that the economies in the Company's market areas, or the United States as a whole, will not slip into a recession.
 A lack of continued economic improvement or economic recession could adversely affect the Company's results of operation and financial condition.
 An economic slowdown could have the following consequences: